 - Areas of expertise: Judgement and decision making with special interest in risk (benefit) perception and communication, and developing behaviour change interventions.

 - Email: G.Kaptan@leeds.ac.uk

 - Location: 1.18 Charles Thackrah

-- Developing risk (benefit) communications, and other public health interventions related to food choice
+- Developing risk (benefit) communications, and behaviour change interventions related to food consumption and waste

 - Eating behaviour

 *I welcome contact from prospective PhD candidates interested in any of the above research topics.

 - PhD Business Administration, Faculty of Business Administration, Bilkent University (Turkey)